 In addition to 1,600 vials of atropine supplied over recent months, MSF has now dispatched 7,000 additional vials to facilities in the area.
 Treatment of neurotoxic patients is now being fully integrated into MSF’s medical strategies in all its programmes in Syria.

 “MSF hopes that independent investigators will be given immediate access to shed light on what happened,” said Christopher Stokes, MSF general director.
-“This latest attack and subsequent massive medical need come on top of an already catastrophic humanitarian situation, characterised by extreme violence, displacement, and deliberate destruction of medical facilities.
+“This latest attack and subsequent massive medical need come on top of an already catastrophic humanitarian situation, characterized by extreme violence, displacement, and deliberate destruction of medical facilities.
 In the case of such extreme violations of humanitarian law, humanitarian assistance cannot respond effectively and becomes meaningless itself.”

 MSF provides medical assistance in Syria through two different approaches.
 MSF international and national staff operate six hospitals and four health centres in structures fully under the organisation’s direct control in the north of Syria.
 In areas where MSF cannot send its own teams because of insecurity or lack of access, the organisation has expanded a program begun two years ago of supporting Syrian medical networks, hospitals and medical posts, by providing drugs, medical equipment, and technical advice and support.
 Through the latter program, MSF has been supporting 27 hospitals and 56 medical posts throughout Syria.